We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Preheat the oven to 400˚F (200˚C) and lightly grease a rimmed baking sheet.

 - Put the marinated chicken on the pan and pour any remaining marinade over the top.

-- Bake until the chicken is cooked through (a meat thermometer inserted into the thickest part of the thigh reads 160˚F (70˚C)) and lightly charred in spots, 40 to 45 minutes.
+- Bake until the chicken is cooked through (a meat thermometer inserted into the thickest part of the thigh should read at least 160˚F (70˚C)) and lightly charred in spots, 40–45 minutes.